threefoldfoundation/books/content/technology/qsss/qss_algorithm.md

 Imagine a movie being stored on 60 locations from which we can loose 50 at the same time.

-If someone now wants to download the data, the first 10 locations who answer fastest will provide enough of the data parts to allow the data to be rebuild.
+If someone now wants to download the data the first 10 locations who answer fastest will provide enough of the data parts to allow the data to be rebuild.

-The overhead here is much more, compared to previous example, but stil order of magnitude lower compared to other cdn systems.
+The overhead here is much more compared to previous example but stil order of magnitude lower compared to other cdn systems.

 ### Datarot

-> Datarot cannot happen on this storage system.
+> Datarot cannot happen on this storage system

 Fact that data storage degrades over time and becomes unreadable, on e.g. a harddisk.
 The storage system provided by ThreeFold intercepts this silent data corruption, making that it can pass by unnotified.